nchaimov/cis461-CoolCompiler/README.txt

 Nicholas Chaimov
+Andrew Reinders
 CIS 461
-Jan 11th, 2010
+Feb 8th, 2010

 To build, run make.
 To run the scanner only, run scan <filename>.
 To run the parser, run parse <filename>.
+Use parse -d to output
+	debugging information.

+To view the generated abstract syntax tree, run
+	tree <filename>
+The tree will be created in a file called out.pdf.

+Graphviz must be installed for the tree command to work.